SlothBorg/Dungeon23/Dungeon/Level 01/Room_22.md

 The plaque reads:

 ```
-I steal the future
-I mar the past
 The more you have, the less it seems
 You becomes a slave
 To glittering things
 ```

 The offerings left here are coins, gold, gems, and other precious things of great value.

 ##### Statue 2: